Jackscalibur/Jackscalibur/README.md

 I work as a Product Security Engineer at Toyota, where I focus on Mobile, API, and Cloud security.

-I'm passionate about Application Security and see myself in that domain in the future.
+I'm passionate about AppSec, specifically DevSecOps.

 ### Skills
 - **Programming Languages**: Python, Java, some Rust and C